-Why choose a camera-based guidance system over other parking solutions?
+Why choose camera-based technology over others?

 There are many different types of parking guidance technologies to choose from and it is still up for debate as to which one is the most effective.
 The most popular alternative technology to camera-based systems is ultrasound, although there are other options as well, such as laser technologies.
 Each of them has distinct features that differentiate and separate them by levels of capability.
 The following is an analysis of the differences: